RobinBoers/geheimesite.nl/src/content/en/now.md

 ## Personal

+-   Reimagine the entire web stack in Rust with a friend (more info coming soon :smile:)
--   Rewrite my RSS reader
+-   Build a nice frontend for my RSS reader
+-   Build an IRC client (maybe with end-to-end encryption?)
--   Build a little tool to automatically send email notifications to my followers when I post something (basically a self-hosted follow.it alternative).
+-   Build a little tool to automatically send email notifications to my followers when I post something (basically a self-hosted [follow.it](https://follow.it) alternative).
 -   Build an app that can download YouTube videos like podcasts on my phone.

 {{< hr >}}